crichez/crichez.secureboot/CONTRIBUTING.md

 ### I'm having issues using the role(s), but I'm not sure I'm doing it right

 Open a discussion!
-You may ervy well have unconvered a bug or missing documentation, and we can file an issue on your behalf and get to work.
+You may very well have unconvered a bug or missing documentation, and we can file an issue on your behalf and get to work.

 ### I'm having issues using the role, and I'm pretty sure something is wrong